kallaway/100-days-of-code/r1-log.md

 Day 44: January 16, 2020

-Today's Progress: I went through Green Screen Algoritm and learned about image coding based on pixels.
+Today's Progress: I went through Green Screen Algorithm and learned about image coding based on pixels.
 I didn't know that we can use getGreen or setGreen methods.
-I' m learning diferent things, also I found a similar course in Stanford online.
-I'm chefcking out that course, too.
+I' m learning different things, also I found a similar course in Stanford online.
+I'm checking out that course, too.
 I did also some SoloLearn and Grasshopper.

 Feelings: I felt so sleepy and tired today, I couldn't my eyes open , I took two naps and I got better.